MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/virtual-entity-documentdb-provider-requirements.md

 > - id attribute values must be guids.
 > - For more information about using dates in DocumentDB API, see [Working with Dates in Azure DocumentDB](https://azure.microsoft.com/blog/working-with-dates-in-azure-documentdb-4/).

-## Supported query filtering
+## Supported SQL query filtering

-Query filtering supports the following operators.
+SQL query filtering supports the following operators.

 - Comparison operators:<,>,<=, >=,!=
 - Logical operators: and, or